FMMT666/SiSeLi/doc/slReadme.txt

         Example:

-          // create handle 1 and check if COM4 is present and free: slMount(1)
+          // get a handle and check if COM4 is present and free: handle = slMount()
-          if slCheck(1,4) then
+          if slCheck(handle,4) then
             printf("Port 4 available\n")
           else
             printf("Port over board!\n")